WBitencourt/Technology-events/README.md

   Start project mined field.That is all the rules of real game, with design classic game.

+- Reflesh App 19/09/2020 14:10

+  Finished the classic mines game, that has a level (easy, medium and hard dificult) and all rules of the original game.
+That experience is great, because i can learn more about   React, how this works, basic errors, pattern of the application and similars with another languages and framework.
+I need to practice more and I believe as soon I will can to   create my owner app.
+Next step is learn about react navagation.

 - Reflesh App XX/XX/XXXX YY:YY

   Waiting another comments.